marchete/Course-Linux-Bash-Terminal-EN/markdowns/intro.md

 ![Linux Terminal](/images/terminal.png)
 Don't worry about understanding all that, you'll work with these commands later on.

-The input prompt has a some data always visible:
+The input prompt has some data always visible:
 ![Terminal Prompt](/images/terminalPrompt.png)
-The terminal prompt can be changed by modifying some environment variables (PS1) in .bashrc file.
+The terminal prompt can be changed by modifying some environment variables (PS1) in the .bashrc file.
->**Note:** Prompt symbol is $ for normal users, and it changes to # when you have elevated privileges (like root for example)
+>**Note:** Prompt symbol is `$` for normal users, and it changes to `#` when you have elevated privileges (like root for example)

 ## Accesing Linux Terminal